How to Soften Hot Tub Water: Simple Steps for a Silky Soak

 Water Chemistry: What Matters in This Context

-Maintaining the right balance of pH, alkalinity, and calcium hardness in hot tub water is essential for clear and comfortable water.
+Maintaining the right balance of pH and alkalinity levels, as well as calcium hardness in hot tub water is essential for clear and comfortable water.
 These factors ensure that hot tub water is gentle on the skin and equipment.

 ph Levels